krunch3r76/entropythief/README.md

 the latest tag alpha-v5 and the version as of this commit are using different approaches to getting randomness, the former the rdrand cpu instruction and the latter /dev/random... the next revision shall offer a choice and at competitive rates!

-get random bits (aka entropy) from multiple providers utilizing Intel's RDRAND cpu instruction and send to a named pipe. requests are sent whenever the named pipe falls below a set threshold.
+get random entropy at a steal of a rate from multiple providers utilizing Intel's RDRAND cpu instruction and send to a named pipe. requests are sent whenever the named pipe falls below a set threshold.

 usage:
 ```